Faces of the Poachers Overview

 While rhino populations during these periods are unknown, it’s presumed that the majority of rhino horn was supplied from Africa because Asia’s rhino were both less numerous and had smaller horns.
 Due to various methods of over-exploitation an entire rhino species in Africa had been nearly wiped out by 1900.
 This drastic decline lead to conservation efforts for some of the rhinoceros populations and those protections are responsible for the resurgence of the white rhinoceros in southern Africa.
 But over the next century demand for rhinoceros horn led to increased poaching, smuggling, and high-level corruption that fed demand even while international trade in rhino horn was being banned.
 Poaching has not ceased and since 2008 a resurgence of rhino poaching in southern Africa, driven largely by consumer demand from Asia, has left all species of rhinoceros in danger of extinction.
 Today, weight for weight, rhino horn is worth more than gold.
 Read more ►

-Like bears, lions and tigers play a role in the traditions and cultures of many nations.
+Like bears, big cat species play a role in the traditions and cultures of many nations.
+Lions and tigers are the most prominent and are part of the heritage of many European, Middle Eastern, and Asian nations.
 For some cultures their body parts have come to symbolize strength, power, and even sexual potency, making tiger penis and meat a rare and expensive delicacy in some parts of the world.
 The skins of tigers are also prized, as are leopard skins which are used both for ornamentation and for traditional clothing in some cultures.
-The trade in tiger bones, heavily supplemented by lion bones, is used to create traditional folk medicines of dubious efficacy and wines.
+The trade in tiger bones and teeth, heavily supplemented by lion, leopard, and jaguar bones, supplies the traditional folk medicine market as well as the luxury market for tiger bone wine.
+These products are of dubious efficacy and have not been proven to have any health benefits or increase male performance.
 Read more ►